I DARE YOU

 Day 2 we started on some cool singletrack on the Deeside through birch and pine forest.
 From Ballater, the route climbs into the heart of the Cairngorms and through Glens Gairn and Avon.
 This is a beautiful wild country and we continued climbing to Tomintoul, the highest village in the Highlands (60km).

-Day 3 was my absolute favorite but the most difficult day of our trip.
-We started in rain climbing up some back roads winding up to pastures and grazing fields to a rocky snaking river bed that we continually crossed that led to a steep double-track that rose to a hilltop with stunning views of rolling hills and long valleys.
-We dropped down to another river crossing, and then spent the next few hours climbing, dropping or flat out on the best singletrack I have ever been on.
-It was rocky surrounded by Heather, earth, and roots choked by shrubs, it snaked and surprized you at every turn.
-We crossed barren exposed countryside and beautiful ancient forests to the village of Newtonmore (80km).
+Day 3 was my absolute favorite but the most physically difficult day of our challenge.
+We started in the rain climbing up some back roads winding up to pastures and grazing fields and then to a rocky snaking stream that we continually crossed.
+Following this swampy low-land, it led us to a steep double-track that rose to a hilltop with stunning views of the rolling hills and long valleys.
+We dropped down to another river crossing, and then spent the next few hours climbing, descending, or traversing on some of the best singletrack I have ever been on.
+It was rocky terrain surrounded by Heather, earth, and roots choked by shrubs, it snaked and surprised you at every turn.
+We crossed barren exposed countryside and beautiful ancient forests and led to the village of Newtonmore (80km).

-Day 4we followed an old military road into Laggan Wolftrax – one of Scotland’s best mountain bike trail centers.
-Next, we head up into a remote glacial valley that passes through the heart of the mountains on double and single track which leads us into the West Highlands.
+Day 4 we followed an old military road into Laggan Wolftrax – one of Scotland’s best mountain bike trail centers.
+Next, we headed up into a remote glacial valley that passes through the heart of the mountains on double and single track which led us into the delightful West Highlands.
 We spend the night in Spean Bridge (64km).

-Day 5 we follow a man-made canal to Fort William where we take a short ferry ride across Loch Linnhe and arrive on the Ardnamurchan Peninsula.
-We then head south and west to ride through (what they call) “one of the Highlands finest glens – remote, wild and dramatic.”
-We follow the shores of Loch Shiel to the historic village of Glenfinnan and then charge up and down a dirt road bordering this narrow 30 km long loch to a ‘middle of nowhere’ wharf where the coolest ferry piloted by an even more cool captain suddenly arrives to collect 9 weary but happy ‘crazy’ bikers.
-We motor up the extraordinarily beautiful Loch Shiel to Acharacle (60km).
+Day 5 we followed a man-made canal to Fort William where we took a short ferry ride across Loch Linnhe and arrived on the Ardnamurchan Peninsula.
+We then headed south and west to ride through (what they call) “one of the Highlands finest glens – remote, wild and dramatic.”
+We followed the shores of Loch Shiel to the historic village of Glenfinnan and then up and down a dirt road bordering this narrow 30 km long loch to a ‘middle of nowhere’ wharf where the coolest ferry piloted by an even more cool captain suddenly arrived to collect 9 weary but happy ‘crazy’ bikers.
+We motored up this extraordinarily beautiful Loch Shiel to Acharacle (60km).

-Day 6 was another truly awesome day as we headed past a sandy inlet straight up the double-track into the hills to some of the most challenging singletrack of the entire trip.
-We had breathtaking views of Skye, Outer Hebrides and the Small Isles.
+Day 6 was another truly awesome day as we headed past a sandy inlet straight up the double-track into lush hills to some of the most challenging singletrack of the entire trip.
+We had breathtaking views of Isle of Skye, Outer Hebrides and the Small Isles.
 It was a bit cold, windy and rainy but that added substance and character to the remarkable exposed and astonishing landscape.
 I was in ‘seventh heaven’ on those rocky, slanted, wet singletracks cramped full of scrubs and low lying bushes.
-The views of the ocean and layered distant hills, the smell of pure misty air, the thrilling apprehension of the gang mountain biking on the real stuff we had come all this way for, was a pure unabashed delight (52km).
+The view of the ocean and layered distant hills, the smell of pure misty air, the heart-stopping apprehension of the whole gang biking on this ‘real stuff‘ was simply pure delight (52km).

 Mostly unknown to each other, diversified from New Zealand to Spain to Canada, we rolled right into the spirit from day 1.
-We knew ‘why we were there’ and that we were going to have a good time.
-We certainly did and now it is called the ‘whiskey coast to coast mountain run’.
+We knew ‘why we were there’ and that we were going to have a great time.
+We certainly did and now this traverse is called the ‘whiskey coast to coast mountain run’.

 Team:Guide and mentor extraordinaire Mark Cox; Mark Leadbitter, New Zealand; Marc-Antoine Laporte, Canada; Shelagh Munday, Scotland; Jose Luis Fernandez, Spain; Max Cadonna, Italy; William Neville, England; Craig Little, Scotland; Theodore Fairhurst, Canada.